PierreSenellart/provsql/doc/source/user/probabilities.rst

 influence come out as the *same* gates (content-deduplicated emission), materialised once.
-The ``SELECT DISTINCT`` spelling of the same aggregation (``SELECT DISTINCT t.region FROM ... `` with no ``GROUP BY``) is provenance-identical and recognised too.
-A tracked member relation, or any deviation from the join-and-group-by-one-column shape, simply skips the planting (the generic evaluation is always available).
+The ``SELECT DISTINCT`` spelling of the same aggregation (``SELECT DISTINCT t.region FROM ... `` with no ``GROUP BY``) is provenance-identical and recognised too; a deterministic filter on the member relation's own columns (``WHERE t.kind = 'hospital'``) is allowed -- it restricts which members each group counts, exactly as an edge-column filter restricts the edges, and is pushed into the member gathering.
+A tracked member relation, a filter that touches the recursive side, or any other deviation from the join-and-group-by-one-column shape simply skips the planting (the generic evaluation is always available).

 *K-terminal conjunctions* close the family: a self-join of the CTE with one constant node binding per reference --